NLnetLabs/cascade/doc/manual/source/thales.rst

 with Cascade"* section as we have already setup :program:`kmip2pkcs11` on port 5659.

+You can also see a more detailed example of using Cascade with :program:`kmip2pkcs11` in the :doc:`softhsm` page.

 If you have Cascade setup, the command to add the Thales HSM is:

 .. code-block:: bash